-Whether it’s your first celebration or a regular event in your calendar don’t miss the fun and find out 17 things you didn’t know about St Patrick’s Day!
+Whether it’s your first celebration or an annual tradition in your social calendar, don’t miss the fun and discover what you never knew about St. Patrick’s Day!

-1. St. Patrick’s real name was Maewyn Succat, he was born in Great Britain near Kilpatrick, Scotland.
-As a teenager he was kidnapped and enslaved to work in Ireland.
+1. His real name was Maewyn Succat.
+Born in Great Britain, near Kilpatrick, Scotland, he was kidnapped as a teenager and enslaved to work in Ireland.

-At the age of 20 he managed to escape on a ship to France, where he converted to Catholicism and began studying for the priesthood.
+At age 20, he managed to escape on a ship bound for France, where he converted into Catholicism and began studying for the priesthood.

-2. He eventually returned to Ireland, by then a Bishop, and spread Catholicism throughout the country, establishing schools and churches.
+2. He eventually returned to Ireland as a Bishop and spread Christianity throughout the country, establishing schools and churches.

-3. Blue not green, was the original color used during the early St Patrick’s day celebrations and green slowly replaced it, with people wearing shamrocks and lime green chrysanthemums for parades.
+3. Blue, not green, was the original color used during the early St. Patrick’s Day celebrations.
+Somewhere along, green slowly replaced it when people began wearing shamrocks and lime green chrysanthemums for the festival parades.

-4. Did you know?
-The first ever St. Patrick’s Day parade in the US predates the birth of the U.S itself.
+4. We bet you didn’t know that the first ever St. Patrick’s Day Celebration in America predated even the birth of US itself.

-5. Irishmen know a good shave, and in the old days, tradesmen in Ireland were not allowed to grow full beards and had to shave once a month according to the Geisi Ulchai, the Prohibitions of Beard.
+5. Irishmen know a good shave, but in the olden days, tradesmen in Ireland were not allowed to grow full beards.
+They had to shave once a month, according to the Geisi Ulchai, the Prohibitions of Beard.

-Sporting long hair and a long beard was a sign of social status for men, the longer the beard, the more important they were.
+This was because sporting a long hair and beard was a sign of social status among the ancient Irishmen.
+The longer the beard, the more important they were.

 6. What’s the craic?
 That’s a famous expression amongst our Celtic friends for “how’s it going” or “What’s up”.
 Craic, pronounced ‘crack’ refers to having a good time, or gossip/news depending on the context.

-7. The parades and celebrations for St Patrick’s Day wouldn’t be the same without its music, Ireland has a long tradition of folk music played with traditional instruments such as the harp, the fiddle or uilleann pipes.
+7. The parades and celebrations for St Patrick’s Day wouldn’t be the same without its unique music.
+Ireland has a long tradition of folk music played with traditional instruments such as the harp, the fiddle or uilleann pipes.

 8. After a grand shave, let the Irish music play and you might just break into céili, the traditional step dancing.
 If you’re not sure what that is, do you remember the dance troupe Riverdance?
 Their most famous performer was Irish-American dancer Michael Flatley in the mid 1990s.